cliburn/bios-823-2018/syllabus-draft.md

 - t-SNE and friends
 - Example: Visualizing single cell data

-## S08 Clustering and anomaly detection (24-09-2018)
+## S08 Anomaly detection (24-09-2018)

-- Why clustering?
+- What is anomaly detection?
-- Gaussian mixture Model
+- Encode-Decode Model with PCA
+- Scoring original and reconstructed vectors
+- Grid search and over-fitting

+## S09 Clustering (26-09-2018)

+- How to cluster
+- Concept of k-means
+- Iteration, tolerance, local opitma, random restarts
-- Model selection for number of clusters
+- Model selection
-- Example: Anomaly detection by clustering
+- Cluster alignment

-## S09 Recommender systems (26-09-2018)
+## S??
+Recommender systems (?)

 - What is a recommender (collaborative filtering) system?
 - SVD, linear algebra and the fundamental subspaces